I’m an experienced leader, manager, and researcher, and am admitted as a Barrister and Solicitor of the High Court of New Zealand.

 My principle qualifications are the PhD in public international law that I’m currently completing, plus degrees in Law and Environmental Science.

-I have previously worked for independent barristers, central and local government, and the non-governmental sector, and Victoria University of Wellington.
+I have previously worked for independent barristers, central and local government, the non-governmental sector, and Victoria University of Wellington.

 My research focus at VUW combines environmental science, policy and international law.
 I’m exploring issues arising from the relocation of peoples from low-lying countries that are existentially challenged by climate change.
 My primary concern is how the relocation enterprise can be arranged in a way that it enables continuing enjoyment of the right to self-determination, both de jure and de facto; and shifting the narrative away from migration-based ideas that are analogous to lifestyle and economic migration, and that will ultimately result in the loss of cultures and languages.